wodby/drupal-docs/docs/containers/index.md

 !!! note "Resources"
     Default values specified. `4m, 0.1; 512m, 1` means 4m RAM and 0.1 CPU requests; 512m RAM and 1 CPU limits.
 For more details visit https://docs.wodby.com/stacks/configuration.html#resources

-!!! note "SSHD and Crond":
+!!! note "SSHD and Crond"
     For Wodby environments we additionally spin up copies of PHP services with overridden commands to run cron and ssh daemons.
 All environment variables added to PHP-FPM service will be automatically passed to [SSHD] and [Crond] services.

 ## Configuration